atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 Directing their course towards the grove, they came to the prospect of a fair valley, in the midst of which ran most leisurely a silver stream, whose banks in equal
 [40]
-distance were beset with fruitful lemon trees: which delightful prospect so pleased their youthful imaginations, that they immediately bent their course to the aforesaid arbor.—-On their entrance, they saw a beautiful little boy crowned with a laurel-garland seated on a flowery bank close by the river side.—-While they were listening to his youthful melody, they saw an aged father seated in a fragrant bower, who, by the furrows of his face, had in their tender years endured many calamities—his habit was of black fables—-his vissage pale and wan-—and his white beard descended almost to his middle—-in his hand he held a staff, which was the feeble supporter of his withered age.—-Being anxious to know the cause of his disconsolate retirement, they immediately went to the bower, and interrupting him from his earnest study, Palmos thus addressed himself to him.
+distance were beset with fruitful lemon trees: which delightful prospect so pleased their youthful imaginations, that they immediately bent their course to the aforesaid arbor.—On their entrance, they saw a beautiful little boy crowned with a laurel-garland seated on a flowery bank close by the river side.—While they were listening to his youthful melody, they saw an aged father seated in a fragrant bower, who, by the furrows of his face, had in their tender years endured many calamities—his habit was of black fables—his vissage pale and wan—and his white beard descended almost to his middle—in his hand he held a staff, which was the feeble supporter of his withered age.—Being anxious to know the cause of his disconsolate retirement, they immediately went to the bower, and interrupting him from his earnest study, Palmos thus addressed himself to him.
 [41]

-“Venerable father, if our arrival has disturbed your study, or our presence, your patience, we beseech you to pardon the first, though a rash attempt, and excuse the latter, as being an unwilling enterprise.—-Travelers are, you well know, lovers of novelties-—therefore, aged Sir, we beg you to relate to us the occasion of this retirement, and the motive which induced you to embrace this austere life.”
+“Venerable father, if our arrival has disturbed your study, or our presence, your patience, we beseech you to pardon the first, though a rash attempt, and excuse the latter, as being an unwilling enterprise.—Travelers are, you well know, lovers of novelties—therefore, aged Sir, we beg you to relate to us the occasion of this retirement, and the motive which induced you to embrace this austere life.”

 The ancient father was well satisfied with this apology for the fredom they had taken, and judging, by their appearance, that they were of noble extraction, very freely, but with a gravity which seemed to embellish his speech, made them this friendly reply: